SEIR-725-Batch/Installfest-Docs/readme.md

 ## Due Date:

-Try to have all Day 1 instructions by the beginning of class on July 25th, 2022.
+Try to have all Day 1 instructions by the beginning of class on Day 1.

 ## Special Notes: